© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eluvial tin streamworks and prehistoric coaxial field system together with other archaeological remains on Whitchurch Common is a scheduled monument protected by Historic England under reference 1020089.
 View the official record →

-Whitchurch Common is a scheduled ancient monument in Devon comprising an exceptionally well-preserved complex of prehistoric and later archaeological features.
+Whitchurch Common in Devon is a scheduled ancient monument comprising eluvial tin streamworks, a prehistoric coaxial field system, and associated archaeological remains dating to the Bronze Age and later periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020089.

 Eluvial tin streamworks and prehistoric coaxial field system together with other archaeological remains on Whitchurch Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020089.